"Our top story tonight: NASA sends probe to Uranus; people everywhere giggle."

 - In Pushing Daisies, young Emerson Cod is sent to the principal's office "for the crime of inappropriate intentional Double Entendre during the science fair" when he makes a poster reading "Rings Discovered Around Uranus: Scientists Send Probes".

 - "Uranus has never been probed" is one of the facts that pop up on Pop Up Video during a Freddie Mercury video.
-People complained because 1) Uranus has been probed, and 2) the joke was in somewhat poor taste.

 - One "News From Away", the Newfoundland-themed recurring segment on Royal Canadian Air Farce, had a news story went as follows.